2015 Opening times for the Visitor Centre at Pont Croesor

-Ospreys made a return to the lower Glaslyn Valley to breed in 2005, and they have been coming back to the same nesting area every year since despite storm damage to their nest which led to the death of both chicks that year.
+Ospreys made a return to the lower Glaslyn Valley to breed in 2004, and they have been coming back to the same nesting area every year since despite storm damage to their nest which led to the death of both chicks that year.

 In 2011 the male Osprey returned early, arriving on 17th March.
 Following the arrival of a female shortly afterwards, the pair settled into the nest and the female laid three eggs.
 All three eggs hatched that year, which was a cause for great celebration.

-RSPB have an excellent information and viewing centre at Pont Croesor near Porthmadog.
-It is open and manned by RSPB staff and volunteers each day from 10am to 6pm during the summer months.
+Glaslyn Wildlife has an excellent information and viewing centre at Pont Croesor near Porthmadog.
+It is manned by staff and volunteers.

 From Tremadog (on the outskirts of Porthmadog) take the A498 road passing through the village of Prenteg.